 Landfall Research was established by Dirk A. D. Smith who handles most of the work.
-Projects range in nature but generally fall into three areas: Research, writing and consulting.
-Additionally, some projects lead to public speaking in a range of forum settings.
+Projects range in nature but generally fall into three areas: Research, writing, and knowledge base management.
 When more help or other skills are needed, other professionals are added on an as-needed basis from a select circle.

 Throughout much of his career, Smith has been an entrepreneur, a consultant, and a writer.
 And, though he has always done research, he began delving more deeply into it in 2004 when he began performing R&D with a colleague for the Cyber Operations Branch of the U.S. Air Force Research Laboratory.
-More recently, he has been working with historians in Wyoming to solve a 100 year old mystery involving a troubled timber mill and lynch note.
+More recently, he has been analyzing organizations' stored documents then editing existing or creating new documentation as well as designing, building, and managing knowledge hubs to store it all.

 A key aspect to the work of Landfall Research is the fact that most organizations, while expert at what product or service they create, tend to be inefficient at communicating that value proposition.
 This ever-present problem is based on the fact that they, the producers, are too close to the product to see it as the outside world sees it.
-Smith specializes as a kind of information ambassador; one who excels at absorbing, forming, and then transferring that knowledge to those "on the outside".
+Smith specializes in finding, absorbing, analyzing, forming, and then transferring that knowledge to those who need it.
 As a result, recipients of the information come to understand a new topic, learn new skills for their work, or grasp an issue that can affect their decision-making processes.